 Most people in this world have had a slip of the tongue and wished they could take back what they said during an impromptu conversation.
 They recognize the fact that not employing a filter in communication is rude.

-Not everyone has the ability to filter.
+Not everyone can filter.
 Small children often parrot everything they hear.
 Some diseases and disorders such as Alzheimer's and specific types of autism may also prevent people from having an adequate filter.
 However, most older children, teens, and adults have learned that not everything they know should be repeated in all situations.
 They have learned to filter their speech to suit the occasion.

 There are quite a few reasons people should filter what they say.
 First of all, your speech affects the way people think about you.
 If you say everything you know, you'll lose the trust of anyone who needs to keep something private.
 Friends won't trust you with their deepest secrets, so they'll turn to someone else to share information they don't want everyone to know.
 Business relationships may become strained, and you may jeopardize your job and the likelihood of ever getting ahead with the company.

 One indication of a lack of filter is gossip.
 When you hear someone constantly talking about others, particularly in a derogatory way, you know they have a low filter level or no filter at all.
 They often don't validate what they've heard, so what comes out of their mouths is completely unfiltered.

 Secrets of Friends

 Trust is one of the main elements in the bonds of friendship.
-When two people are introduced, they generally start out with their filter levels on high, but as they become more comfortable around each other, they learn whether or not they can trust the other person.
+When two people are introduced, they generally start with their filter levels on high, but as they become more comfortable around each other, they learn whether or not they can trust the other person.